 You need to find out what he values. 😎

-Although this is not an actual question (more like an inquisitive prompt for a deeper answer), you can learn so much about a man from his response to this simple interrogative.
+Although this is not an actual question (more like an inquisitive prompt for a deeper answer), you can help weed out the jerks and learn so much about a man from his response to this simple interrogative.
 You can learn about…

 - His level of accountability